petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages.md

 ---
 # Creating Pages

-Now that Clarity's public site settings are configured, it's time to create some pages to start getting the site up and running.
+Now that Clarity's public site settings are configured, you can create your first pages!

 When finished, you'll have created this structure for Clarity's public site: